DennisSchulmeister/ls-utils/README.md

  * `function parseHtml(html, sandbox)`: <br/>
  Replacement for jQuery's parseHtml function.
-Takes a html string as input and returns NodeList of the parsed DOM nodes.
+Takes a html string as input and returns a NodeList of the parsed DOM nodes.
 Optionaly the parsing can be sandboxed in a temporary document to isolate contained JavaScript code from the root document.